ADMINISTRATIVE POLICY AND PROCEDURES

 3.2.5 Externally Sponsored Projects are studies, services, and research performed by Agreement with RIT involving non-Institute funds and reported to SRS.

 3.2.6 Proposal Routing Form (PRF) is the key transmittal document required for internal RIT approvals of every externally sponsored research project.
 It includes an abstract of the externally sponsored project, identifies the RIT faculty and staff working on the project, reflects the finalized project budget totals, and contains the approvals of the applicable faculty, staff, and their Operational Unit's Department Head or Dean, as well as the approval of the Vice President for Research.
+The PRF is updated periodically to comply with sponsor and RIT policies.
+The PI is required to use the most recent version available on the SRS website at time of application.
+SRS reserves the right to request resubmission of the PRF if an earlier version is submitted.

 3.2.7 Operational Unit is the academic department, administrative department, or research center/laboratory having responsibility for oversight of the PI working on the research project.